 |Makes you euphoric and boosts dopamine levels||Does not produce any adverse mind-altering effects|

 |Consuming too much can make you paranoid and promote anxiety||Reduces anxiety and the negative side-effects of THC|

-The reason why this shouldn’t be promoted in this way is because both of these compounds work best when combined with each other and with another group of molecules present in the cannabis plant—terpenes.
+Before we proceed, I have to stress that both THC and CBD produce the biggest health benefits when combined with each other and with another group of molecules present in the cannabis plant—terpenes.

 What are THC and CBD?

-THC and CBD are one of 113 cannabinoids found in plants belonging to cannabis genus, and are secreted inside trichomes (resin glands located on top of flowers).
+THC and CBD are one of 113 cannabinoids found in cannabis and are produced inside trichomes (resin glands located on top of flowers).